Skip to content

 The key idea

-A dipole (center-fed or off-center-fed) is fundamentally a two-terminal radiator.
-It wants to be driven by a differential signal... one terminal “pushes” while the other “pulls.”
+A dipole, center-fed or off-center-fed, is fundamentally a two-terminal radiator.
+It wants to be driven by a differential signal: one terminal “pushes” while the other “pulls.”

-• The center conductor carries signal.
+• The center conductor carries one side of the intended signal.

-When you connect coax directly to a dipole (especially an OCFD), the antenna/feed system can excite common-mode current on the outside of the coax.
+When you connect coax directly to a dipole, especially an OCFD, the antenna/feed system can excite common-mode current on the outside of the coax.
 That means:

 • The feedline itself becomes part of the antenna.